llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/coroutine-suspension-hostile.rst

-.. title:: clang-tidy - misc-coroutine-suspension-hostile
+.. title:: clang-tidy - misc-coroutine-hostile-raii

-misc-coroutine-suspension-hostile
+misc-coroutine-hostile-raii
 ====================

-This check detects when objects of certain hostile types persists across suspension points in a coroutine.
+This check detects hostile-RAII objects which should not persist across a suspension point in a coroutine.
-Such hostile types include scoped-lockable types and types belonging to a configurable denylist.
+Since after a suspension a coroutine could potentially be resumed on a different thread, such RAII objects could be created by one thread but destroyed by another.
+Certain RAII types could be hostile to being destroyed by another thread.

+The check considers the following type as hostile:

-A scoped-lockable object persisting across a suspension point in a coroutine is problematic as it is possible for the lock held by this object at the suspension point to be unlocked by a wrong thread if the coroutine resume on a different thread.
+ - Scoped-lockable types: A scoped-lockable object persisting across a suspension point in a coroutine is problematic as it is possible for the lock held by this object at the suspension point to be unlocked by a different thread.
 This would be undefined behaviour.

-The check also diagnosis objects persisting across suspension points which belong to a configurable denylist.
+ - Types belonging to a configurable denylist.

 .. code-block:: c++